SomeUserName1/betriebssysteme/README.md

 4. Info on previous knowledge of students is located in extra/besuchte\_kurse
 5. Altklausur from 2012 in extra/altklausuren
 6. Added ideas for exercise 1 & 2
-7. Marked topics I considered as too broad due to time reasons with ??
+7. Marked topics I considered as too broad due to time limitations with ??

 ## Einführung, Übersicht  [[Vorlesung 1]]